jalallinux/laravel-thingsboard/README.md

 ## Installation

-You can install the package via composer:
+You can install the package via composer

 ```bash
 composer require jalallinux/laravel-thingsboard